 Building services engineering technicians help engineers design, plan and install electrical and mechanical systems within buildings.
-This could be brand new developments or improving existing ones.

 Salaries typically depend on location, employer and level of responsibility.
 Salaries and career options improve with chartered status.